giovanni214/day-night-shader/README.md

 ![Express.js](https://img.shields.io/badge/Express.js-4.x-000000?style=for-the-badge&logo=express)
 ![Docker](https://img.shields.io/badge/Docker-Ready-2496ED?style=for-the-badge&logo=docker)

-This version is built with Node.js, Express, and uses native, headless OpenGL for GPU-accelerated rendering on a server.

 This project is a backend service that provides a powerful image rendering API.
 It takes a latitude and longitude representing the subsolar point (where the sun is directly overhead) and uses a custom GLSL shader to render a high-quality equirectangular map of the Earth.
 The final image accurately visualizes the terminator line, separating day from night, and includes distinct lines for civil, nautical, and astronomical twilight.

-The application is architected for high-throughput and responsiveness by offloading all GPU-intensive rendering to a separate thread, ensuring the web server's event loop is never blocked.
+This version is built with Node.js, using the Express web server and the `gl` library for native OpenGL graphics.
+It is architected for high-throughput by offloading all GPU-intensive rendering to a separate worker thread, ensuring the web server's event loop is never blocked.
-This repository contains two parallel, fully functional implementations, giving users a choice of technology stack:

-Rust Version (main branch): Built with Rust, Hyper, and SFML.
-It leverages Rust's performance and safety, using a virtual framebuffer (Xvfb) in Docker for headless rendering.
-Node.js Version (node branch): Built with Node.js, Express, and the gl library.
-It uses a worker thread and provides true headless rendering via native OpenGL/EGL without needing a virtual display.

 > **Looking for the original Rust/SFML version?**
-> This implementation is available on the [`rust` branch](https://github.com/giovanni214/day-night-shader/tree/rust).
+> This implementation is available on the [`main` branch](https://github.com/giovanni214/day-night-shader/tree/main).

 ---